thomas-kl1/php-combine-conditions/README.md

 [Download](https://github.com/thomas-blackbird/php-combine-conditions/zipball/master) this repo,
 or the [latest release](https://github.com/thomas-blackbird/php-combine-conditions/releases), and put it somewhere in your project.
-Then do:
+Then do the following where you want to use the library:

 ```php
 <?php